"As soon as you wake up they come blundering in

 And who’ll clean it up?
 No hope for sleep now-

-Just heave yourself out, make the tea and give in."
+Just heave yourself out, make the

 I couldn’t sleep last night.
 The palm of my right hand was itchy and slumber impossible.
 And so I lay there scratching and dwelling and wanting.
 Watching the luminous red numbers tick by on the other side of the room and thinking of things I should have done and blushing at the things I shouldn’t have.